-MIN NOM MAX UNIT

-V {CC+} to V {CC-} Supply voltage Supply voltage Dual supply ±5 ±12 ±15 V

-Supply voltage Single supply 10 24 30 V
+MIN NOM MAX UNIT \/ to \/ Cumply voltage Dual supply ±5 ±12 ±15 V V CC+ to V CC- Supply voltage Single supply 10 24 30 V

-(1) θ{JA} values shown are typical for standard test PCBs only.
 (2) For high-power dissipation applications, use of the PowerPAD package with the PowerPad on the underside of the chip.
 This acts as a heatsink and must be connected to a thermally dissipating plane for proper dissipation.
 Failure to do so may result in exceeding the maximum junction temperature which could permanently damage and/or reduce the lifetime the device.
 See TI technical brief SLMA002 for more information about utilizing the PowerPAD thermally enhanced package.

-Use of packages without the PowerPAD or not soldering the PowerPAD to the PCB, should be limited to low-power dissipation applications.
+(3) Use of packages without the PowerPAD or not soldering the PowerPAD to the PCB, should be limited to low-power dissipation applications.